Much like HTML has its own native tags, Marko includes core tags and global attributes for declaratively building modern applications.

 include-html"./foo.html"

-Marko removes HTML comment tags from its output.
-But if you need comments in the output, that’s what <html-comment>
+<html-comment>Marko removes HTML comment tags from its output.
+But if you need comments in the output, that’s what <html-comment> is for:

 <html-comment>[if IE]><script src="html-shiv.js"></script><![endif]</html-comment>